BA-LouisAndrew/thesis/log.md

 > Devlog will **only be updated from `main` branch**.
 Please don't update it anywhere else.

+## 06.05.2022
+- Took a look into how to setup RMQ
+  - Cloud hosted AMQP
+  - Running local instance with docker
+- Took a look into producer/consumer code snippets
+  - Express + AMQP -> Possible.
+Establish a connection once on server start
+  - Consumer, not sure yet.
+See how it goes
+- POC for AMQP coming soon

 ## 04.05.2022
 - Migrated project board from Trello to github and do some grooming
   - More automation!!